Wound Debridement

 Mechanical debridement

-Some mechanical debridement methods include scrubbing, a whirlpool, irrigation, pulse lavage, and wet-to-dry dressings.
+Some mechanical debridement methods include scrubbing, hydrotherapy, irrigation, pulse lavage, and wet-to-dry dressings.
 Wounds that are epithelializing or granulating — growing a fresh layer of tissue or skin — should not undergo mechanical debridement.

 Biological debridement